The health benefits of folic acid

 In this article:

 Folic acid has long been associated with a healthy pregnancy.
-But, folic acid is actually an extremely important vitamin for everyone, regardless of age or gender.
-It does many great things for our body – besides supporting the healthy development of babies.
+But it’s actually an extremely important vitamin for everyone, regardless of age or gender.
+Adequate folate intake does many great things for our bodies — besides supporting the healthy development of babies.

 What is folic acid?